File formats

 Brief explanation:

-• The _NEWGAME folder contains some default settings, how much money and which units you begin with
+folder contains some default settings, how much money and which units you begin with - Any of the

 Everything outside of the 1,2 and 4 conversation folders is self-explanatory, and those three folders are a part of some upcoming reformatting I’m doing anyway.